Sundance at Buckeye

 22626 W. Antelope Trail, Buckeye, Arizona 85326

-45+ Desert Community of Sundance at Buckeye Has Southwestern-Style Single Family Homes, a Beautiful Golf Course and a Spacious Feeling
+Desert Community of Sundance at Buckeye Outside of Phoenix in Southern Arizona Features Attractive Single Family Homes, a Beautiful Golf Course and is Open to People Age 45 or Better

-Originally developed by Hancock Homes and then later taken over by Meritage Homes, 45+ Sundance at Buckeye started out in 2002, with building continuing today.
+Originally developed by Hancock Homes and then later taken over by Meritage Homes, Sundance at Buckeye started out in 2002, with contruction continuing today.
 It is in Buckeye, on the western edge of the Phoenix metropolitan area, and it will eventually have 1,110 energy-efficient, single family homes.
+Older neighborhoods are for people age 55+, while newer sections are open to people age 45 or better.

-Sundance properties have a Southwestern style, with stucco exteriors and tile roofs.
-Sizes range from 1,390 square feet to 2,209 square feet, and most homes have either a golf course view or a desert view.
-Neatly laid out on quiet lanes, all dwellings are single story with two bedrooms, a den and an attached two car garage.
-Low maintenance, water friendly Xeriscaping (rocks, cactus, desert grasses and small trees) is standard.
+Sundance properties have a light-colored stucco exterior with a tan or red tile roof.
+Floor plans range from approzimately 1,000 square feet to 2,210 square feet, and most homes have either a golf course view or a desert view.
+Neatly laid out on quiet lanes, all dwellings are single story with two to three bedrooms, two to two and a half baths and an attached two car garage.
+Yards feature low maintenance, water friendly Xeriscaping (rocks, cactus, desert grasses and small trees).

-Prices start in the low-$100,000s.
+Prices start in the high-$100,000s.
+The annual HOA fee is roughly $1,100.
 Check with the community or a Realtor to verify these prices as they may change.

-Buckeye sits at the base of the Sierra Estrella Mountains and White Tank Mountains, and these loom in the distance.
+Buckeye sits at the base of the Sierra Estrella Mountains and White Tank Mountains.
 With plenty of sun and blue sky all around, the community has a clean, spacious feeling about it.

-Amenities are many and include a large clubhouse with a spa, tennis courts, a fitness center and a swimming pool with a chair lift.
+Amenities are many and include a large clubhouse with a spa and two restaurants, as well as tennis courts, a fitness center and a swimming pool with a chair lift.
 Walking paths meander throughout the community.
 The Sundance Golf Club has an 18-hole, Greg Nash-designed golf course.
-It is a green gem in a yellow and tan desert landscape.
+It is a green gem in a yellow, tan and orange desert landscape.

 West Valley Hospital in Goodyear, 15 miles away, is the nearest accredited hospital.